CorniiDog/WhoopLib/docs/ConfiguringOdometry/README.md

 ```

 <!-- tabs:end -->

+Note the `1.51_in` that indicates inches.
+This is an automatic formatting scheme in C++ in WhoopLib that auto-converts the units to the respective standardizes units (meters and radians).

 Next is to configure an offset of the odometry unit's center to the center of the robot: